 I was pleased to read today that my story, “Camille,” was selected as a finalist for the Indiana Review 2013 Fiction Prize.
 Congratulations to the winner and runner up!
 I can’t wait to read their stories in the next issue of Indiana Review.

 I was thrilled to discover today that my novel-in-progress has received a 2013 Sustainable Arts Foundation Promise Award!
-Set in 12th century Germany and the present-day United States, ‘The Book of Gothel’ speculates about the historical roots of some of our most beloved European folktales.
-The grant will fund my trip to the Black Forest this summer to… Read More ‘The Book of Gothel’ wins Sustainable Arts Award
+Set in 12th century Germany and present-day New Orleans, ‘The Book of Gothel’ speculates about the historical roots of some of our most beloved European folktales.
+The grant will fund my trip to the Black Forest this summer to research… Read More ‘The Book of Gothel’ wins Sustainable Arts Award

 I’m so excited that Judge Janette Turner Hospital has announced my manuscript, ‘Wait,’ this year’s winner of the Faulkner Prize for a Novel in Progress!
 ‘Wait’ retells the Odysseus myth from the perspective of a soldier’s wife in the Deep South during the Vietnam War: “My clear choice for winner, this manuscript in progress is stunning for a number of… Read More ‘Wait’ Wins Faulkner Prize for a Novel in Progress